verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 width of the image to download
 ```

-So for example, if an image is to be displayed at a width of `300px` on an iPhone 12, Safari would to:
+So for example, if an image has to be displayed at a width of `300px` on an iPhone 12, Safari would to:

 ```
 300 *